 Housing costs in Kahului are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kahului is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Kahului is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kahului is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Kahului who work in maintenance occupations (13.18%), office and administrative support (12.84%), and sales jobs (12.52%).

-The education level of Kahului citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.54% of adults 25 and older in Kahului have a college degree.
+In terms of college education, Kahului is nearly on par with the US average for all cities of 21.84%: 17.54% of adults 25 and older in Kahului have a bachelor's degree or advanced degree.